Baptism – in water and in the Holy Spirit

 Therefore, if anyone is in Christ, the new creation has come: The old has gone, the new is here!
 All this is from God, who reconciled us to himself through Christ and gave us the ministry of reconciliation.
 (2 Corinthians 5:17-18)

-Whoever has become a new creation is placed before an enormous challenge.
+Whoever has become a new creation is placed before the tremendous challenge of radiating Jesus Christ in the world in word and deed.

-He/she will have to come to understand what is expected from him/her in the new life, in God’s Kingdom.
+He/she will have to discover what is expected from him/her in the new life, in God’s Kingdom.

 The Bible is the only handbook in this respect, to discover what it means to be a disciple of Jesus and how He meant life in fellowship with Him to be.